INGESTRE & TIXALL

 At present the Parish Clerk claims expenses from the Petty Cash as follows:-

-b) Telephone Expenses: Local calls are charged at 15p, longer Regional and National calls are charged at double or triple this rate, with calls costing over 45p charged according to the itemised phone bill.
+b) Telephone Expenses: Local calls are charged at 15p, mobile calls at 36p and longer Regional and National calls are charged at double or triple this rate, with calls costing over 45p charged according to the itemised phone bill.

 c) Second Class postage rates for all mail, except agendas and urgent mail, which are sent first class.
 In some cases letters are then delivered by hand.